apache/stanbol/commons/security/usermanagement/README.md

           [] a foaf:Agent ;
              cz:userName "tristant" . ' \
-[TODO: also add password, maybe showing 2 options one setting encryed passord (as its stored) and other transmitting clear text password]
          http://localhost:8080/user-management/delete-user

+[TODO: also add password, maybe showing 2 options one setting encryed password (as its stored) and other transmitting clear text password]

 Change user details.
 Multiple change blocks may appear in a message.
 If old value isn't specified, the corresponding triple won't be removed from the system.